-9.10.2 Initiator Task Tag
+9.10.3 Initiator Task Tag

 The initiator assigned identifier for this Text Request.
 If the command is sent as part of a sequence of text requests and responses, the Initiator Task Tag MUST be the same for all the requests within the sequence (similar to linked SCSI commands).
+The I bit for all requests in a sequence also MUST be the same.

-When the Target Transfer Tag is set to the reserved value 0xffffffff, it tells the target that this is a new request and the target should reset any internal state associated with the Initiator Task Tag.
+When the Target Transfer Tag is set to the reserved value 0xfffffff, it tells the target that this is a new request and the target resets any internal state associated with the Initiator Task Tag (resets the current negotiation state).

-The target sets the Target Transfer Tag in a text response to a value other than the reserved value Oxfffffffff whenever it indicates that it has more data to send or more operations to perform that are associated with the specified Initiator Task Tag.
+The target sets the Target Transfer Tag in a text response to a value other than the reserved value 0xffffffff whenever it indicates that it has more data to send or more operations to perform that are associated with the specified Initiator Task Tag.
 It MUST do so whenever it sets the F bit to 0 in the response.
 By copying the Target Transfer Tag from the response to the next Text Request, the initiator tells the target to continue the operation for the specific Initiator Task Tag.
 The initiator MUST ignore the Target Transfer Tag in the Text Response when the F bit is set to 1.